 Passion Projects and Experiential Opportunities

-Community Directors do so much at PLU beyond working with Residential Life.
-As members of the Campus Life team, CDs have opportunities to support university-wide co-curricular learning and leadership programs.
-Beyond Campus Life, PLU is an incredibly collaborative campus that provides opportunities for Community Directors to gain a wide variety of professional experiences.
-Below are just a few examples of ways in which CDs have collaborated across the institution.
+Campus Life professional staff do so much at PLU beyond working with our department.
+As members of the Campus Life team, professional staff have opportunities to support university-wide co-curricular learning and leadership programs.
+Beyond Campus Life, PLU is an incredibly collaborative campus that provides opportunities for professional staff to gain a wide variety of professional experiences.
+Below are just a few examples of ways in which professional staff have collaborated across the institution.

 Opportunities within Campus Life: